• Home

 The workflow evaluates the flags listed under the flags key of the action.
 Each flag that the workflow evaluates must include a flag key and fallback value.

 The flag key identifies the flag.
-The fallback value is served if LaunchDarkly is unreachable or if the flag does not have an off variation set.
-To learn more, read Configuring variations.
+The SDK serves the fallback value if LaunchDarkly is unreachable or if the flag does not have an off variation set.

 In the example workflow above, the key is test-boolean-flag and the fallback value is false.